 Controlled proxy category page

-GatePilot identity unit
+GatePilot mobile identity

 Dedicated mobile proxy endpoint